wrytherUC/TaskRuler/README.md

 #### Scenario

-- A user that wants to do specific tasks for a day.
+- As a user, I want a timer for each task so that I can make sure not to spend any more time than needed.

 #### Dependencies